| Pro-people Media (English) Empowering Rural People through

 in 1993 with the financial support from The Asia Foundation for

 equipment and operational costs for three years.
+Today RDP's eight professional staff working together

 with community-based contributors, mostly barefoot journalists,